← Back to gallery

 Hangul Phrase

 A non-Latin phrase demonstrates that the visual split should follow user-perceived characters.
+The Hangul syllable blocks stay intact — never split into jamo components.

 • non-latin